meteor-toolkit/s2_rut_python/docs/content/user/quickstart.rst

 Initially, the reason for was thought to be due to solar zenith angle interpolation methods used: **linear** for eoio and **nearest** for SNAP.

-In its full form, S2-RUT It is a plugin for S

 The **s2_rut_interface** module provides the `S2RUT` class for calculating radiometric uncertainty in Sentinel-2 data.
 This class interfaces with the `MyS2RUTAlgo` class, which extends functionality from `S2RutAlgo` in the `s2_rut_algo` module.